Anal Wart SurgeryEn Español (Spanish Version)

 This depends on the type of procedure that will be used.
 It may take several minutes for most procedures.

 Anesthesia will block any pain during the procedure.
 After the procedure, you may feel some pain in and around the anus.
-Your doctor will give you pain medicine to make you more comfortable.
+Your doctor will give you pain medication to make you more comfortable.

 This procedure is commonly done in an outpatient setting, so you will not need to stay in the hospital.
 You will be able to go home the day of the surgery.

-Following the procedure, the staff may provide you with pain medicine to make you more comfortable.
+Following the procedure, the staff may provide you with pain medication to make you more comfortable.

 When you return home, do the following to help ensure a smooth recovery: